-This PDF file must be imported to the EX Print Server using Command WorkStation or Hot Folders, not printed through the print driver.
+This PDF file must be imported to the EX8002 using Command WorkStation or Hot Folders, not printed through the printer driver.
 The printer driver converts a PDF file to PostScript, and therefore some PDF/X embedded information is lost.
 A PDF/X workflow cannot include printing through a printer driver.